ArksherX/ot-threat-intelligence-agent/README.md

 **Autonomous AI Agent for Real-time Monitoring of OT/ICS Vulnerabilities**

 An intelligent cybersecurity agent that monitors the National Vulnerability Database (NVD) for new CVEs, filters for OT/ICS-relevant threats using Qwen LLM, and displays them on a live Streamlit dashboard.

-Built for the ControlPoint AI & Data Internship Challenge.

 ---

 ## 📋 Table of Contents